-That’s why Jason, at Seeds for Generations has created the magnificent Fall Planting Calculator!
+For all your questions concerning any other vegetable Jason, at Seeds for Generations has created the magnificent Fall Planting Calculator!
 This free Fall Planting Calculator makes figuring out when to plant in the fall, specifically, super quick and easy!
 Enter your average first frost date, and you’re set!
 I cannot say enough good things about this calculator, it will cut your garden planning in half.
 At least.
 Jason and his family don’t just sell quality seeds, their training videos and the information they put on their blog is really top quality and its great knowing you are supporting a truly family business!

 Okay, now go out there and get some dirt under your fingernails!